almostengr/fastwebapp/README.md

 Demostration for how to create a web app using Drupal.
 Steps are provided in README file.

 ## Purpose
-This project is to each users how to build a Drupal-based web application without writing any code.
+This project is to teach users how to build a Drupal-based web application without writing any code.
 This is beneficial for developers that do not have time to code a custom application from scratch or for someone who wants to build custom software, but does not have programming knowledge.